GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/6.0/en.md

 # Release Notes: 6.0

+**Important!
+Action required:**

+When updating the plugin (i.e. not installing anew), you need to deactivate and then re-activate the plugin.
+Until then, the "GraphiQL" and "Schema" items won't appear on the menu (due to the newly-added "Schema Editing Access" module, see below)

 ## Breaking changes

-**Action required:** When updating the plugin (i.e. not installing anew), you need to deactivate and then re-activate the plugin.
-Until then, the "GraphiQL" and "Schema" items won't appear on the menu (due to the newly-added "Schema Editing Access" module, see below)

 - Removed custom endpoints and persisted queries ([#2852](https://github.com/GatoGraphQL/GatoGraphQL/pull/2852))
 - The single endpoint is enabled by default ([#2859](https://github.com/GatoGraphQL/GatoGraphQL/pull/2859))